On the northern side of South Korea is the Peace Dam and next to it are a Peace Park and a World Peace Park.

-In the north of South Korea stands a Peace Dam.
-It was South Korea’s response to the Imnam Dam in North Korea built in the 1980s.
+The Peace Dam was South Korea’s response to the Imnam Dam in North Korea built in the 1980s.
 South Korea’s military dictator at the time, Chun Doo-hwan, predicted that North Korea would use it to create a killer flood, wiping out most of Seoul.
 This was two years before the 1988 Olympic Games in Seoul, so no time was lost or money wasted to counteract this by building a dam on the south side.

-In 2005 the $429 million construction was finished and it is currently under restoration.
+In 2005 the $429 million construction was finished and the Peace Dam is currently under restoration.
 There is no reservoir and the dam serves only to contain a possible deluge from the North.
-Some may call it a necessity, others will say it’s ‘a symbol of cold war hysteria’ (thus said the New York Times, Aug 28, 2007).
+Some may call the Peace Dam a necessity, others will say it’s ‘a symbol of cold war hysteria’ (thus said the New York Times, Aug 28, 2007).

 The International Peace Art Park